skokielibrary/spl-content/_content/lynnanne/events--author-visits.markdown

 ## Upcoming author visits

+There are no upcoming author visits right now.

-## Recent author interview
+## Recent author interviews

 We like to sit down and get to know the authors that speak here.
 Here's our most recent interview.

 [Youtube embed]

-Partnership with Book Stall?

 ## Presenting at the library